-Today is thursday, June 2nd.
-This means that tomorrow at 10am, Karla and I will be jumping out of a plane.
-I can’t say that either of us are nervous right now but I know tomorrow morning is going to be full of those light-stomach butterfly type feelings.
+Today is Thursday, June 2nd.
+This means that tomorrow at 10 am, Karla and I will be jumping out of a plane.
+I can’t say that either of us are nervous right now but I know tomorrow morning is going to be full of those light-stomach butterfly-type feelings.

 Although I’ve jumped out of a plane before, it doesn’t get much easier the second time.
 It’s still a freefall from 13,000 feet with a backpack and a parachute.
 I think I’m more excited this time since I know a little bit about what to expect.
 For Karla, it will be her first time so she will be getting a video made of this fantastic experience.
 When she’s not looking, I’ll upload it for you to see.

 Tomorrow will also mark a week since we left with our best car gadgets for the World Domination Road Trip.
 It’s been a wet journey after leaving Calgary during torrential downpours and bringing it with us most of the way.
 Luckily we enjoyed little rain for a day or two in Vancouver and Seattle, allowing us to walk around downtown and catch some sights.
+It was cool sipping a coffee in the first-ever Starbucks before touring the alleys to find the Seattle Gum Wall.

 Although I didn’t get to see a hockey game in Vancouver, we were able to spend 3 nights with a good friend of mine from college.
 We visited some great parks, walked around downtown, and took the ferry over to North Vancouver to check out the neat little market.